 The Sony CyberShot RX100 VII is exactly one of those.
 When you take it out in Guatemala and use it, the locals won’t think it is an expensive camera because of the size.

 If you take a huge DSLR out, the locals will automatically assume it is an expensive camera because of the size.
-If they have bad intentions (wants to rob you), then you might run out of luck.
+If they have bad intentions (want to rob you), then you might run out of luck.

 In wealthier countries, I would recommend a bigger camera for better quality, but not in Guatemala.

 Do you want to look like a lobster when you come back from Guatemala?
 No?
 Then make sure you pack some good sunscreen from home!
 You can also purchase sunscreen in Guatemala but the quality is not so good and very expensive.
 Locals in Guatemala just don’t use sunscreen.

 Many of the cities in Guatemala are located very high above sea level.
 Antigua, arguably the most popular city in Guatemala, is located 1,500m above sea level.
 Quetzaltenango (Xela), another big city in Guatemala, is located 2,300m above sea level.

-The sun at high altitudes is much stronger and damaging to the skin.
+The sun at high altitudes is much stronger and more damaging to the skin.
 Make sure you pack some sunscreen for your Guatemala trip!

 Most of the Guatemalans you encounter on your trip will not speak any English.
 That is why it is important to either have a basic level of Spanish, bring a translator, or carry a basic Spanish phrase and dictionary book with you.